Reviews You Can Rely On

 Credit: Abriah Wofford

-The Brita Tahoe is easy to set out of the box; wash, install the filter, reset the light, and then filter and repurpose three rounds of water to flush the filter.
-Daily use of the filter was simple and intuitive.
-This model is unique as you can access filtered water while the top compartment still filters.
+The Brita Tahoe is easy to set up out of the box; wash, install the filter, reset the light, and then filter and repurpose three rounds of water to flush the filter.
+Using the filter was simple and intuitive.
+This model is unique in that you can access filtered water while the top compartment continues to filter.
 Gone are the days of waiting until all the water is filtered before you can access it.

 brita tahoe 10-cup pitcher with elite filter - the smartlight will help remind you to change your filter.